 Thousands of demonstrators marched through the streets of Copenhagen on Saturday (April 15) in protest against increased U.

-Thousands of demonstrators marched through the streets of Copenhagen on Saturday (April 15) in protest against increased U.S. involvement in the Vietnam was and against imperialism in Indochina.
+Background: Thousands of demonstrators marched through the streets of Copenhagen on Saturday (April 15) in protest against increased U.S. involvement in the Vietnam was and against imperialism in Indochina.

 The march began outside the East Asiatic Company, an old Danish trading company which the demonstrators accused of being imperialistic because of its plantation holdings in Southeast Asia.

 Later, the marchers arrived at the U.S. Embassy which was sealed off by Danish police dressed in full riot gear.
 After some speech-making in which U.S. policy in Vietnam was denounced, the demonstration ended peacefully.
 No major incidents were reported during the march, said to have been the largest held in Copenhagen since 1970.

 SYNOPSIS: Last Saturday inc Copenhagen, where thousands took to the streets to protest the United States role in the present escalation of fighting in South Vietnam.